FredHasselman/The-Complex-Systems-Approach-Book/assignments/ASSIGNMENTS_P2.md

  * Another HBI series is a sample from a healthy male adult, 21 years old (called *Tommy*).
 This subject never reported any cardiac complaint.
 Tommy was playing the piano during the recording.

  * A third supposed HBI series is fictitious, and was never recorded from a human subject (let’s call this counterfeit *Dummy*).

-Your challenge
+#### Questions {-}

 The assignment is to scrutinise the data and find out which time series belongs to *Jimmy*, *Tommy*, and *Dummy* respectively. ^[The HBI intervals were truncated (not rounded) to a multiple of 10 ms (e.g., an interval of 0.457s is represented as 0.450s), and to 750 data points each.
 The means and standard deviations among the HBI series are approximately equidistant, which might complicate your challenge.]

-#### Questions {-}

 The chances that you are an experienced cardiologist are slim.
 We therefore suggest you proceed your detective work as follows: